Best Bike Helmets for Kids

 MIPS stands for Multidirectional Impact Protection System.
 Swedish scientists developed MIPS technology for bike helmets to reduce stress on the skull from rotational impacts.

 It cradles the head in a second inner shell that attaches to the outer helmet shell with elastic bands to absorb impact and allow the head to rotate in a controlled way during a crash.
-The biomedical team who developed MIPS actually based its design on the way the brain is naturally protected inside the skull.
+The biomedical team that developed MIPS based its design on the way the brain is naturally protected inside the skull.

 The helmet should be snug on their head and come just to the top of their ears.
 If your child’s eyebrows move when you shift the helmet on their head, that’s a good indicator that it’s snug enough.